 Cusco is not all about Machu Picchu, the Inca culture left a prevailing legacy in our lands that will continue on for generations.
 Besides our pre-Columbian heritage, there are several natural wonders that you should know about and some of them are pretty close to the former capital.

-When it comes to the city, it comprises several archeological sites yet unknown to many, even locals.
+When it comes to the city, comprises several archeological sites yet unknown to many, even locals.
 You could also take some routes to the surrounding mountains and forests, which are located only minutes away from the city.
+So, to help you plan a great adventure through the “Cusqueñan region”, here you’ll find some of the most authentic things to do there!

-1. Hike to the White Christ of Cusco
+Hike the White Christ Statue

 While strolling around the Historic Center of Cusco, you’ll notice an enormous white figure at the top of a hill, especially from Plaza de Armas.
-This religious monument is located at the top of the Pukamuqu hill and represents the figure of Jesuschrist.
+This religious monument is located at the top of the Pukamuqu hill and represents the figure of Jesus Christ.

 This 9-meter statue overlooks the entire city of Cusco and was built in 1945, a gift from the Palestinian Arab community that lived in Cusco during that time.
-The monument is made of granite covered with marble and plaster and shows Jesuschrist with his arms wide open, just like Christ the Redeemer in Brazil.
+The monument is made of granite covered with marble and plaster and shows Jesus Christ with his arms wide open, just like Christ the Redeemer in Brazil.

 The monument serves as a viewpoint of the entire city and is situated next to the Sacsayhuaman Ceremonial Fortress.
 It only takes about 30 minutes to get there from the San Blas Neighborhood, which is located in the very heart of Cusco’s old town.

-You can either take a taxi to it, walk to the top of the mountain or visit it after exploring the Sacsayhuaman Archeological Site.
+You can either take a taxi to it, walk to the top of the mountain, or visit it after exploring the Sacsayhuaman Archeological Site.
 This is definitely one of the perfect ways to improve your acclimatization in Cusco.

-2. Explore the Qenqo Chico Forest and Ruins
+Explore the Qenqo Chico Forest and Ruins

 Next to the Qenqo Archeological Site lies another part of this former Inca temple, looming at the city of Cusco.
-In case you didn’t know, Qenqo was an important ceremonial center for the ancient Quechua culture, where important rituals, sacrifices and mummifications took place.
+In case you didn’t know, Qenqo was an important ceremonial center for the ancient Quechua culture, where important rituals, sacrifices, and mummifications took place.

 Next to these Inca ruins lies a beautiful forest, with 15-meter trees just at the top of a mountain that overlooks the entire Imperial City.
-It is the perfect spot to picnic, do yoga and other activities along with friends and family.
+It is the perfect spot to picnic, do yoga, and other activities along with friends and family.

 This location is easily accessible from Cusco since it is also located next to the White Christ and Sacsayhuaman.
 You can either take a taxi to this location or walk from the San Blas neighborhood.

-3. Make your way to the Moon Temple
+Make your way to the Moon Temple

 Continuing with the off-the-beaten-track archeological circuit of Cusco, there is a structure located 1 kilometer away from the Qenqo Temple.
 The Moon Temple is a ceremonial center situated in an enormous rock formation that rises up to 80 meters of height.

-The Moon Temple comprises a remarkable finish on its structures along with carvings representing the ‘Andean trinity,’ such as the condor, the cougar and the snake.
+The Moon Temple comprises a remarkable finish on its structures along with carvings representing the ‘Andean trinity,’ such as the condor, the cougar, and the snake.
 However, this place must not be confused with the Temple of the Moon in Huayna Picchu mountain since that one is located in Machu Picchu.

-You can easily visit it by taking a taxi, walking from the San Blas neighborhood or from Qenqo.
+You can easily visit it by taking a taxi, walking from the San Blas neighborhood, or from Qenqo.
 The natural setting here is nearly unspoiled, comprising a valley surrounded by towering hills and enormous rocks.

-4. Discover the Archeological Site of Inkilltambo
+Discover the Archeological Site of Inkilltambo

-The archeological circuit in the surroundings of Cusco doesn’t end with Templo de la Luna since a couple of kilometers from there lie another important Inca site.
+The archeological circuit in the surroundings of Cusco doesn’t end with Templo de la Luna since a couple of kilometers from there lies another important Inca site.
 Inkilltambo was an agricultural and ceremonial center, thought to be constructed between 1400 and 1438 A.D.

-Currently, Inkilltambo remains as a free tourist attraction and you can easily get there by taxi or following the trail along the Temple of the Moon.
+Currently, Inkilltambo remains a free tourist attraction and you can easily get there by taxi or following the trail along the Temple of the Moon.
 It takes about 1.5 hours to get there from this special spot, crossing greenish valleys and rivers throughout the entire route.

-This route is undeniably beautiful and can be suitable for an acclimatization hike from Cusco or if you would simply like to walk around, explore and have a nice picnic surrounded by the lush nature of the region.
+This route is undeniably beautiful and can be suitable for an acclimatization hike from Cusco or if you would simply like to walk around, explore, and have a nice picnic surrounded by the lush nature of the region.
+Spot the ancient Inca palaces of the city

 While talking about the Inca Palaces, many people may think of Sacsayhuaman, Tambomachay, and other archeological sites around Cusco.
 However, what they didn’t know was that they were walking among them since Cusco is not only composed of colonial architecture and stones stolen from the sacred places of the Incas.

-6. Find the best souvenir at San Pedro Market
+Find the best souvenir at San Pedro Market

-For those looking to get fully immersed in the diverse culture of Cusco, you surely wouldn’t like to miss the chance of visiting one of the most significant local markets in the area.
+For those looking to get fully immersed in the diverse culture of Cusco, you surely wouldn’t like to miss the chance to visit one of the most significant local markets in the area.
 The San Pedro Market is recognized for its artistic expression, where different artisans gather to sell colorful woven items.

 However, that’s not all it has to offer since the whole market is divided into several sections where they sell food, juices, vegetables, meat, and many other products.
+This special commercial spot in the Historic Center of Cusco was initially designed by Gustave Eiffel, the same architect who envisioned the famous Eiffel Tower.

+Although its architecture isn’t its main attribute, the Mercado San Pedro is the perfect place to experience the cultural expression of the city.
 Likewise, If you’re on the hunt for the best souvenir to take home at an affordable and convenient price, then you’ll certainly find it in this place.
-Here you’ll have a great variety of decorative items, souvenirs and clothing to choose from.

-However, we advise to compare prices first before making a purchase, keep in mind that locals might raise their prices if you look touristy so it’s always fine to haggle.
+Here you’ll have a great variety of decorative items, souvenirs, and clothing to choose from.
+However, we recommend you compare prices first before making a purchase, keep in mind that locals might raise their prices if you look touristy so it’s always fine to haggle.

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.